Senci/oauth-infrz/README.md

  * *redirect*: The url to which the user is redirected after successful login.
 * **GET "/authorize?client_id={cid}&redirect_uri={ru}":** Authorize form displaying information about the client and scope.
  * *client_id*: The `client_id` of the client requesting an authorization.
- * *redirect_uri*: The url to which the user is redirected after successful login.
+ * *redirect_uri*: The url to which the user is redirected after successful permission grant.
  * The `grant_type` variable (from the OAuth2 specification) is intentionally being ignored.
 The authorize-type in this stage is `code`.
 * **POST "/authorize/grant?code={c}":** Displaying information about the access grant and redirecting to client-site with code.
  * *code*: The verification `code` (from the OAuth2 specification) denoting that the user has accepted the permissions.